katsudon16/dengue-forecast-hk/README.md

 ## Data description

-In this project, we temporarily divide HK into 5 areas:
+In this project, we temporarily divide HK into 3 areas:
-- New Territories West (NTW)
-- New Territories East (NTE)
+- New Territories North (NTN): all districts in the northern island except for Kowloon and Kwai Tsing
-- New Territories South (NTS)
+- New Territories South (NTS): the southern island of New Territories
-- Kowloon (KL)
-- Hong Kong (HK)
+- Hong Kong and Kowloon (HKL): Hong Kong, Kowloon, and Kwai Tsing

 ```